Best AI Marketing Tools in 2026: What's Actually Worth It

 - Competitor ad research.
 Analyzing what is working across thousands of ads in minutes.
 This used to take a full day.

-- Email send time optimization.
+- Email send-time optimization.
 Predicting when individual subscribers are most likely to open, based on their history.

 - First-draft copy variations.
 Generating 20 headline options to test instead of 3.
 Volume enables better testing.